Allie Auton Flaunts Dangerous Curves In Skimpy Daisy Dukes & A Cropped Tank Top

 The second photo captured Allie in the same, sexy outfit, but she altered her pose slightly.
 Allie styled her silky blond tresses with a middle part and wore a pair of sunglasses on the top of her head.
 The model wore a beige purse with a gold strap slung over her shoulder and completed her ensemble with a gold ring.

 In the upload’s caption, she plugged her spring haul, which was added to her YouTube page.
-The photo has earned more than 8,000 likes and 104 comments from fans in a matter of hours.
+The photo earned more than 8,000 likes and 104 comments from fans in a matter of hours.

 “What can one do but daringly breathe your beauty,” one follower gushed, adding a set of pink heart emoji.